 Thompson drop is a method attained using a specific table.
 The table itself has small 'drops' at each area of the spine.
 These drops are set to specific tensions, light force is put into the joint or segment which is being adjusted and the table gives while that force is applied.
 The technique allows for further range of motion to be applied to the joint while maintaining a gentle and soft contact with the area.
 This area is most often utilized in the pelvic region, most commonly for perinatal patients, sometimes in the thoracic and at times in lumbar or cervical.

 The Webster technique is utilized for a woman presenting with a breech, transverse or posterior baby.
 The Webster Technique is a specific chiropractic analysis and adjustment which reduces pelvic torsion and muscle and ligament tension to improve whole pelvic alignment, thereby reducing torsion to the uterus and potential intrauterine constraint.
 This can allow for the baby to then get into the best possible position for birth.
-Dr. Amber Thompson is Webster Technique certified.
+Both Dr. Amber Thompson & Dr. Michelle Withington are Webster Technique certified.